SpawnCommands / Spawn Commands Teleport

 WHAT DOES IT DO

-Spawn Commands Teleport allows players to teleport back to the main spawn, to their bed, to named locations, to shared named locations, to coordinates, and to other players.
+Spawn Commands Teleport allows players to teleport back to the main spawn, to their bed, to named locations, to shared named locations, to coordinates, to other players, and far away.

 In chat type...